cmdisp/idin-magento/dev_assets/documentation/src/en/docs/features/age_verification.md

-Is a 18+ verification necessary for products you offer?
+Is 18+ verification necessary for products you offer?
 With the iDIN / Magento extension you can obligate your customer to do so; the age of the customer will be verified by iDIN before the order can be completed.
 You can even relate 18+ verification to particular products, so your other products can be sold without age verification.

 ![Screenshot of iDIN Age Verification on product pages](/images/features/age_verification_1.png) 3.1 Age Verification on product pages